 - Porcelain-fused-to-metal crowns are a porcelain cap with a metal lining.
 They're quite strong and inconspicuous, but over time it's possible for the dark metal lining to show itself as a result of a receding gum line.

 - Older, more traditional dental crowns were made from gold alloy and are known as all-gold crowns.
 For obvious reasons these crowns do not blend in very well with your natural teeth, but are very durable and are typically placed only on posterior teeth.

 Dr. Phelps will discuss which options are available to you and will help you find a dental crown that fits your specific needs.

 You can trust in our prosthodontis's years of specialized experience, as well as the quality of dental work we offer.
 Our dental crowns are all well-crafted and designed to achieve specific goals.
 We only offer those crowns that meet high standards of safety and effectiveness.

-If you live in the Indianapolis, Indiana area and you have questions about dental crowns, please call Dr. John Phelps at 317-793-6133 or contact us online.
+If you live in the Indianapolis, Carmel, or Noblesville, Indiana area and you have questions about dental crowns, please call Dr. John Phelps at 317-793-6133 or contact us online.